-There isn’t a simple answer to that question as medicine wheels (sometimes called hoops) come in more than one form, and their significance and use is culture-specific.
+There isn’t a simple answer to the question as medicine wheels (sometimes called hoops) come in more than one form, and their significance and use is culture-specific.
 There is, however, one fundamental similarity besides the shape - medicine wheels represent the alignment and continuous interaction of the physical, emotional, mental and spiritual realities.
 The circle shape represents the interconnectivity of all aspects of one’s being, including the connection with the natural world.
 Medicine wheels are frequently believed to be the circle of awareness of the individual self; the circle of knowledge that provides the power we each have over our own lives.

 Two images jump to mind when thinking about medicine wheels.
 One is the ancient stone version.
 According to the Royal Alberta Museum, “a medicine wheel consists of at least two of the following three traits: (1) a central stone cairn, (2) one or more concentric stone circles, and/or (3) two or more stone lines radiating outward from a central point.
 Using this definition, there are a total of 46 medicine wheels in Alberta.
 This constitutes about 66% of all medicine wheels known.
 Alberta, it seems, is the core area for medicine wheels.”
 How long ago stone medicine wheels were first created is still up for discussion but some have been dated to 4000 BC, which is when the Great Egyptian Pyramids were built; there are suggestions that the Big Horn Medicine Wheel, the largest and oldest, could be millions of years old.
 The original name for medicine wheels was “sacred circles” - the term “medicine wheel” was coined non-Native Americans in response to the Bighorn Medicine Wheel, Wyoming, the largest in North America, around the turn of the century.